sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 4. An old flame who brings bad memories of a job gone sour.
 5. The only survivor of that one time your mistranslation caused a war to escalate.
 6. A snotty intergalactic reporter who keeps misquoting you.
-7. Your old boss whoíd do anything to get you back in their employ.
+7. Your old boss who√≠d do anything to get you back in their employ.
 8. A criminal after a secret you have yet to realize you know.
 9. Your loyal childhood friend who still keeps tabs on you.
 10. The tutor who could never get you to learn that one language.